 Dead babies in the morgue have their own special drawer and you never know how many of them will be in there, wrapped in towels or blankets or even heavy butcher paper sometimes.
 I never asked why.
 They just looked like pork chops or tri tip at the corner store and it hurts to even think about it.

 The security staff opened the door and left.
 The baby already had the toe tag so all I had to do was slip it into the drawer with the other one’s and leave.
 I pulled on the handle, expecting to see the little packages that were always there.
 What I got was the fetal demise from neo-natal ICU, unwrapped, pleading eyes wide open staring right at me.

 The emotional energy flung me back into the wall, tears streaming down my face as my knees buckled and I went down hard, defenseless.
 I almost dropped the baby as I hit the floor, a dead baby staring me in the face and another one clutched to my chest.

-I don’t know who put that baby in the drawer that way and I was ready to hurt someone but for a moment I couldn’t even get up off that ugly cement floor, just the sobbing alone withered me.
-Finally I put the baby I was carrying in the drawer, removing one of the blankets and wrapping the other staring baby head to toe.
+I don’t know who put that baby in the drawer that way and I was ready to hurt someone but for a moment I couldn’t even get up off that ugly stained cement floor, just the sobbing alone withered me.
+Finally I put the baby I was carrying in the drawer, removing one of the blankets and wrapping the other staring baby head to toe in it.
 I held its eyes closed until they stayed that way on their own.
 It was a little late for me but I didn’t want anyone else, ever, to feel what I just had.

 I went back to the ER and found no patients waiting for me, the shift had changed and I left for home.
 I don’t remember much after that.
 That wasn’t repression.
 That was on purpose.
 This is a terrible story and I’ve never told it before.
 You’ve got it.
 Please never ask again what the worst thing that ever happened to me in the ER is.